MaxWinterstein/homeassistant-addons/eufy-ha-mqtt-bridge/README.md

+# ⚠️ This add-on will not receive any updates anymore.
+See [github.com/matijse/eufy-ha-mqtt-bridge](https://github.com/matijse/eufy-ha-mqtt-bridge#warning-no-longer-actively-maintained) ⚠️

 ### 🚨 Important Information 🚨

 - This addon recently switched to pre-build images.
 The Update progress might fail when the installed version is <1.10.0.
   Copy your _Configuration_ to your clipboard and Uninstall/Install manually.